kubedb/docs/docs/guides/rabbitmq/monitoring/alerting.md

 * Install the KubeDB operator by following the steps [here](/docs/setup/README.md).

-* Create a dedicated namespace to deploy the database:
+* Deploy the database in the `alert-rabbitmq` namespace:

   ```bash
   $ kubectl create ns alert-rabbitmq